sesh/django-tdd/slides/index.md

 ---

-I've come a long way! 😴
+I've travelled a long way! 😴

 ---